pykale/transparentML/content/01-intro/ml-systems.md

        f. a dimensionality reduction problem

-    Compare your answer with the reference solution below
+    *Compare your answer with the solution below*

    ```{toggle}
     **a, d**
    ```
     4.2.
 What are the features?

-    Select all answers that apply
+You can choose multiple answers.

        a. the number of rooms might be a feature